peymanshahidi/minimum_wage/README.md

 ## 4.2.
 Datasets

 The analysis uses 10 different datasets, all of which are automatically stored in the `data` folder after initiating the data download procedure (more on this later).
-Table below gives a list of all datasets along with a brief description of each.
+Table below gives a list of all datasets used in the analysis along with a brief description of each.
 The `codebooks` folder contains 10 Markdown files that document the contents of each dataset.

 | Dataset																		| Description										               				|